qiwenkevin/cse15l-lab-reports/lab-report-2.md

 scp ~/Downloads/WhereAmI.java cs15lwi22aqs@ieng6.ucsd.edu:~/; ssh cs15lwi22aqs@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"
 ```

-Which will directly result in the finished:
+Which will directly result in the finished in only two keystrokes!
+An up arrow key to recall that last command, and an enter to execute it, as simple as it gets:
 ![remote command better](images/better-remote-commands.png)